Activities, Lesson Plans, and More

 This is an interactive mini-site celebrating Hispanic Heritage from Scholastic.
 Included is an interactive map, biographies of famous and notable Latino Americans, games, printables, and lesson plans for Pre-K to 8th grade.

 Hispanic Heritage Teaching Resources

-From the Smithsonian - includes both online teaching resources and information for visitors to the museums.
+A collection of user-created lessons and presentations on various topics in Hispanic Heritage utilizing artwork and artifacts from the Smithsonian.
+Includes both online teaching resources and information for visitors to the museums.

 National Register of Historic Places' Hispanic Heritage Listings

 This site highlights various properties listed in the National Register, travel itineraries, education lesson plans and National Parks that deal directly with the cultural and political experiences of Hispanic Americans.